 In addition to this quarterly rise in the cost of car insurance, other motoring costs are also on the up.

-According to our fuel price index, fuel prices have been rising since August last year.
-Petrol costs £1.87 per litre, and diesel costs £1.95, on average (prices correct as of July 2022).
-This is an increase of 53p per litre for petrol and 59p per litre for diesel.
+According to our fuel price index, fuel prices had been rising since August last year, peaking in July 2022 before starting to come down again.
+Petrol costs £1.62 per litre, and diesel costs £1.81, on average (prices correct as of October 2022).

 Louise O’Shea, Confused.com CEO, says: